-See "Projection Distance and Screen Size" on Pages E-16 and E-17.
+See "Screen Size and Projection Distance" on Pages E-16 and E-17.
 Determine the locations to set up the screen and the projector.

-2 Connect the video equipment and personal computer

-Connect your equipment to the projector.
+2 Connect the video equipment and personal computer Connect your equipment to the projector.

-When the personal computer has a DVI connector or a mini D-sub 15-pin connector See "Connections with PC Connectors" on Page E-18.
+When the personal computer has a DVI connector or a mini D-sub 15-pin connector See "Connections with PC Connectors" on Page E-18 or E-19.

-When the video equipment has a video connector or an S-video connector See "Connections with Mini D-Sub 15-Pin Connectors" on Page E-19.
+When the video equipment has a video connector or an S-video connector See "Connections with Video Connectors" on Page E-21.

-When the video equipment has a YCbCr connector or a YPbPr connector See "Connections with Component Signals" on Page E-22.
+When the video equipment has a YCbCr connector or a YPbPr connector See "Connections with Component Video Sources" on Page E-22.